 Critical Explorations with Tom Csaszar: The Directness of Visual Art

-The emotion, thought, and narrative of a visual work is taken in all at once by the viewer and reader of the image.
-This is true whether the visual work is grounded in representing observed details or in abstracted elements of vision, as well as combinatons of these.
+The emotion, thought, and narrative of a visual work of art is taken in all at once by the viewer and reader of the image.
+This is true whether the visual work is grounded in representing observed details or in abstracted elements of vision, as well as combinations of these.

+The power and relevance of a visual artwork—emotionally, narratively, and in terms of visual interest—resides in the structure of the image, the elements and episodes of the work in relation to each other and the whole image.
 From one work to the next, the accomplishment and careful tuning of one element to the next in a visual work is both poetic and musical.

-The power and relevance of a visual work—emotionally, narratively, and in terms of visual interest—resides in the structure of the image, the elements and episodes of the work in relation to each other and the whole image.
-We will address this in our discussions of the works and the studio practice of making works in various media.

 View/download the Cerulean Arts Class & Policy Guide